Nomusa6462/Work-Readiness-Portfolio/Work-Readiness-Portfolio/03_Mock_Interview/Reflection.md

 # Reflection: Mock Interview

 **S – Situation:**
-As part of our training, we conducted a mock interview to simulate a real-world hiring process.
-I was interviewed by a lecturer who played the role of a recruiter.
+As part of our training, i conducted a mock interview to simulate a real-world hiring process.
+I gave myself interview questions and answered them.

 **T – Task:**
 The goal was to demonstrate my readiness for professional interviews by applying proper etiquette, maintaining eye contact, and responding confidently to challenging questions.